 Keep a separate file for each tenant with their contact information, a copy of their signed lease, the list of references they provided, a record of their security deposits and all rental payments, and documentation of all communication between them and you.
 This will include records of your screening interviews, complaints, records of property damage—including invoices and receipts for repairs on the property— notices you’ve transmitted to the tenant, and their responses.
 These records will be crucial if there is a dispute over the return of a security deposit, or if the necessity to evict a tenant arises.

 Mortgage and Insurance Documents

-Another important file will contain financial information about the purchase of the property.
+Another important aspect of landlord recordkeeping is protecting financial information about the purchase of the property.
 Keep the mortgage documents, deed, and insurance policies on the property in a locked, fireproof safe.

 If you’ve had to take legal action to evict a tenant, or if a tenant files a legal complaint against you, keep documentation every step of the way.
 Work with your attorney to ensure the appropriate records are kept for the required amount of time, and documents that support your case are securely protected.
 If you have employees, you must maintain confidential personnel files and records of payroll taxes.
 Your accountant and tax advisor can help you ensure you follow relevant laws and regulations.

 Above are some of the main recordkeeping requirements for real estate.
 When it comes to maintaining these vital records, many property owners use software designed to facilitate proper record keeping.
 You can also scan documents and maintain electronic files.
 Make sure you back up your digital records regularly by using a secure cloud or an external hard drive kept in a locked safe or cabinet.

 Work with your tax advisor to determine the retention period for all records related to your real estate business.
 Professional property management companies can maintain most of the necessary records.
 As the property owner, it is still your responsibility to maintain access to those records and to keep your own for filing taxes and responding to legal actions.